 Catch some ZZZs.
-Feeling tired can trigger a migraine.
+Not getting enough sleep can trigger a migraine.
 Aim for 7 to 8 hours of rest each night.

 Watch your diet.
-Too much caffeine can make your head hurt.
+While caffeine can soothe your pain, stopping it suddenly is a common cause of migraine.
 Other common food triggers include MSG (monosodium glutamate), nitrates in cured meats like hot dogs, artificial sweeteners, and alcohol.

 Manage your stress.
 Tension and worry are common triggers.
 Try to carve out a few minutes each day to do something you love, or learn to breathe deeply when you’re in the midst of a crisis.
 You might join a support group or talk to a counselor.